 Join the MI writing community for a stimulating panel with three novelists who will share what they wish they'd known when they wrote their first novel.
-Speakers include Nancy Tingley (Jenna Murphy mystery series), Ethal Rohan (The Weight of Him), and Chun Yu (Tales of the Yellow Family).
+Speakers include Nancy Tingley (Jenna Murphy mystery series), Ethal Rohan (The Weight of Him), and Chun Yu (Tales of the Yellow Family - a novel in progress).
 Bring your questions and your lunch!
 Moderated by Rick Homan.

 Nancy Tingley, author of the Jenna Murphy Mystery Series, which features an Asian art curator (A Head in Cambodia, A Death in Bali, Swallow Press) is a specialist in Southeast Asian art.
 Her third book, A Grave in Vietnam, will be released in the fall.
 She has recently begun writing short fiction and has published in Panoply, Moon Park Review, New Flash Fiction Review, and 3Elements, with flash fiction forthcoming in River and South Review and Thimble.
 NorCal Sisters in Crime will include her short story If, If, If in the anthology, Fault Lines, which will be released this spring.
 She has published nonfiction books – including Arts of Ancient Vietnam: From River Plain to Open Sea – as well as contributing to scholarly books and journals. www.nancytingley.com